Monthly Archives: April 2018

 - Any bullying will be considered a serious misconduct.

-- Report child bullying incidents to the Club Welfare Officer, Ashley Bridges.
+- Report child bullying incidents to the Club Safeguarding Officers.
 Report adult bullying incidents to the team captain, chairman or vice-chairman.

 - In cases of serious bullying involving a child, the incidents will be reported to the Child Protection Team for advice via the County Welfare Officer.
 Parents will be informed and will be asked to come to a meeting to discuss the problem